The views expressed by the host on this program documented to be almost always right 99.3% of the time.

 It was a decision that was case-driven.

-It's a decision based on the evidence that I know that frankly, some of the people who have criticized the decision do not have access to.
+It's a decision based on the evidence that I know that, frankly, some of the people who have criticized the decision do not have access to.

-Gramnesty says, let's say we capture bin Laden tomorrow.
+Gramnesty says, Let's say we capture bin Laden tomorrow.

 When does custodial interrogation begin in his case?

-If we capture bin Laden tomorrow, would he be entitled Miranda warnings at the moment of capture?
+If we capture bin Laden tomorrow, would he be entitled to Miranda warnings at the moment of capture?

-Again, uh not that old uh all depends.
+Again, I'm not, that all depends.

 I mean, well, it does not depend.

-If you're going to prosecute anybody in civilian court, our law is clear that the moment custodial interrogation occurs, the defendant, the criminal defendant is entitled to a lawyer and to be informed of their right to remain silent.
+If you're going to prosecute anybody in civilian court, our law is clear that the moment custodial interrogation occurs, the defendant, the criminal defendant, is entitled to a lawyer and to be informed of their right to remain silent.

 The big problem I have is that you're criminalizing the war.